By Sungard AS

-2. Have we organised the plan using situational relevancy to make it easy to use?
+2. Have we organized the plan using situational relevancy to make it easy to use?

 Sure, your BC plans contain tons of information … the correct response to the situation at hand must be in there if you look for it.
-Unfortunately, although plans contain a lot of stuff, they are often not organised for actual use – they are organised to simplify initial plan development.
-In essence, they are not organised for effective use at time of need – when it counts.
+Unfortunately, although plans contain a lot of stuff, they are often not organized for actual use – they are organized to simplify initial plan development.
+In essence, they are not organized for effective use at time of need – when it counts.
 It is prudent (dare I say, vital) that they be structured to help your teams quickly and efficiently get focused on responding to what has actually happened.

 So, how about segmenting those plans according to disruption scenario?
 Consider these four: the loss of IT services and/or data, the loss of services from individual vendors, the loss of individual workplaces, and a reduction in available staff.
 Segmenting by disruption scenario will help narrow down what to do, since it is highly unlikely that all of these (the elusive "worst case scenario" that so many people try to plan for) will occur at the same time.

 A good BC plan is overflowing with scenario-based strategies, tasks that are aligned with those strategies, reference information, and all the rest of it.
 Not all of it is relevant all of the time.
 You need to be able to quickly and efficiently navigate through the morass to find the gems that are critical to this situation at this moment in time.